oburn/gcal-to-org/README.md

 Using [Node Version Manager](https://github.com/nvm-sh/nvm) for managing the Node environment.
 Run `nvm use` to setup the environment when in the directory (it uses the `.nvmrc` file).

+Need to create an OAuth project in Google Console.
+The secret credentials will go into the file `src/secrets.ts` which be created by copying the file `src/secrets.ts.template`.
+Do no checking secrets to Git!

 # oclif README #

 google-calendar-to-org-mode